I found myself reflecting today about friendship. Connection has always been a struggle for me.

 I fell off the face of the planet.
 I got a job and focused on work.
 I deleted social media for a very long time and while this worked, I found myself turning away not just from those that threatened my sobriety, but from everyone.

-I felt as though if people knew me for who I really was, knew the things I’d done and all the ways I had failed myself and others then they wouldn’t accept me.
+I felt that if people knew me for who I really was, knew the things I’d done and all the ways I had failed myself and others then they wouldn’t accept me.
 I got busy building a wall, and it took until the wildfire to smash it down.

 But then something happened.